Tanzania's free SMS health campaign helps pregnant women, new mothers

-DAR ES SALAAM (Thomson Reuters Foundation) - When Halima Rahim became a mother for the first time, friends and acquaintances in Tanzania’s commercial capital, Dar Es Salaam, were quick to offer advice and help.
+DAR ES SALAAM, July 29 (Thomson Reuters Foundation) - When Halima Rahim became a mother for the first time, friends and acquaintances in Tanzania’s commercial capital, Dar Es Salaam, were quick to offer advice and help.

-Had Rahim listened to them, she would have raised her baby on porridge rather than breast milk, not realizing the risk to her daughter’s health.
+Had Rahim listened to them, she would have raised her baby on porridge rather than breast milk, not realising the risk to her daughter’s health.

-According to the World Health Organisation (WHO), infants who are partly breastfed or not breastfed at all may face a higher risk of death from diarrhea and other infections.
+According to the World Health Organisation (WHO), infants who are partly breastfed or not breastfed at all may face a higher risk of death from diarrhoea and other infections.

 The global health body recommends exclusive breastfeeding for the first six months of an infant’s life.
 Breast milk not only protects newborn babies from infection, it also lowers mortality among malnourished children.